 As a general rule of thumb, if the rent rate of a New York borough is high, then the storage unit cost would also be steep.
 Rated from most expensive to least expensive.
 Here are New York City’s five boroughs:

-The next factor that affects has an effect on the storage cost in NYC, is its size.
+The next factor that affects the cost of the storage unit in NYC is its size.
 After location, it is the size of your storage unit that will fluctuate the cost.
 You can rent a storage unit as small as 1” * 2” and it will cost you under $10.
 However, it’s always a good idea to rent out a storage space that is a little larger and will have some extra space even after you have stored all your valuables.
 This extra space comes in handy in emergencies and also allows your valuables to be stored safely without the fear of damage.
 A 25-square-feet storage space, almost as large as a walk-in closet would be around $35.
 Subsequently, the larger space, the higher the cost.
 A 50-square-feet space can cost you anywhere between $40 to even $400 (if it is Manhattan).
 Large storage units that can store an entire family’s belongings and vehicles are about 10 by 30 feet and their cost begins from $400.

 Once you begin the process of storing, you’d realize you might need some more things along the way.
 Many storage services have these add-ons that save you from arranging those things yourself.
 For instance, you might need packing supplies for the storage as well as packing bins.
 If your belongings are particularly heavy, then you might even need to hire movers and laborers to carry your belongings.
 If you choose to utilize the services of the storage company and buy from them then your cost will add up.